andrewrk/node-s3-client/README.md

  * `'progress'` - emitted when `progressMd5Amount`, `progressAmount`, and
    `progressTotal` properties change.
 Note that it is possible for progress to go backwards when an upload fails and must be retried.
- * `'stream' (stream)` - emitted when a `ReadableStream` for `localFile` has been opened.
-Be aware that this might fire multiple times if a request to S3 must be retried.
-If `multipartUploadThreshold` was reached, this event is not fired.
-Instead, `'fdSlicer`` is emitted.
- * `'fdSlicer' (fdSlicer)` - this event is emitted when a file is uploaded via multipart. `fdSlicer` is a [fd-slicer](https://github.com/andrewrk/node-fd-slicer) instance which you can create your own read streams from.
+ * `'fileOpened' (fdSlicer)` - emitted when `localFile` has been opened.
+The file is opened with the [fd-slicer](https://github.com/andrewrk/node-fd-slicer) module because we might need to read from multiple locations in the file at the same time. `fdSlicer` is an object for which you can call `createReadStream(options)`.
+See the fd-slicer README for more information.

 And these methods: